wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-gemini.md

 >
 >> And by these were the nations divided in the earth after the flood.
 >> Genesis 10: 32.

+## The Tower of Babel

+> But the most intelligent race, the people of Israel, was making such remarkable progress that they were soon able to undertake the conquest of space with the help of the exiled creators.
+The latter wanted their new human beings to go to the creators’ planet to obtain their pardon, by showing that they were not only intelligent and scientific but also grateful and peaceful.
+So they built an enormous rocket - The Tower of Babel.
+>
+>> And now nothing will be restrained from them, which they have imagined to do.
+Genesis 11: 6.

+The rocket to reach the heavens

+> The people on our planet became frightened when they heard about this.
+They were still observing the Earth and knew that life had not been destroyed.
+>
+>> Go to, let us go down, and there confound their language, that they may not understand one another’s speech.
+So Yahweh scattered them abroad from thence upon the face of all the earth.
+Genesis 11: 7-8.

+The Elohiman home planet took notice

+> So they came and took the Jews who had the most scientific knowledge and scattered them all over the continent among primitive tribes in countries where nobody could understand them because the language was different, and they destroyed all their scientific instruments.

+Preventive action

+## Theomachy

+> To avoid being disturbed by humans, the creators built their bases on high mountains, where we now find traces of great civilizations (in the Himalayas and Peru, for example), as well as at the bottom of the sea.
+Gradually the mountain stations were abandoned in favor of submarine bases less accessible to humans.
+The creators who had been banished at the outset had hidden themselves in the oceans.
+>
+>> In that day Yahweh with his sore and great and strong sword shall punish leviathan the piercing serpent, even leviathan that crooked serpent; and he shall slay the dragon that is in the sea.
+Isaiah 27: 1.

+The creators during that span of time hid themselves in the oceans.

+> At that time the government of their planet wanted to destroy those who had created the humans.

+This is a small but crucial sentence in the Raëlian canon, not to be mentioned again.
+The infamous myths about a pantheon of younger Gods fighting another pantheon of older Gods fully comes to fruition here.

 ## A quick recap